 Marketers often mention using copywriting to highlight benefits instead of features.
 RXBar appears to defy this conventional wisdom by simply listing features.
 But did they?
 RXBar understands that features are also benefits in the health and fitness niche, and they emphasized this.

-In a market flooded with unrecognizable ingredients and processed foods, a list of simple, easy-to-pronounce, healthy ingredients is sure to catch the attention of health-conscious consumers.
+In a market flooded with unrecognizable ingredients, processed and frozen food products, a list of simple, easy-to-pronounce, healthy ingredients is sure to catch the attention of health-conscious consumers.
 As a result, the simplicity of the copy on the RXBar package immediately communicates transparency and captures the trust of its audience immediately.

 5.GYMIT